onzfonz/comp227/src/content/6/en/part6d.md

 ```

 The concept is quite complex and describing it through text is challenging.
-In most cases, it is sufficient to use the simpler form of <i>mapDispatchToProps</i>.
+In most cases, it is sufficient to use the simpler form of `mapDispatchToProps`.
-However, there are situations where a more complicated definition is necessary, like if the <i>dispatched actions</i> need to reference [the props of the component](https://github.com/gaearon/redux-devtools/issues/250#issuecomment-186429931).
+However, there are situations where a more complicated definition is necessary, like if the *dispatched actions* need to reference [the props of the component](https://github.com/gaearon/redux-devtools/issues/250#issuecomment-186429931).

 The creator of Redux Dan Abramov has created a wonderful tutorial called [Getting started with Redux](https://egghead.io/courses/getting-started-with-redux) that you can find on Egghead.io.
 I highly recommend the tutorial to everyone.
-The last four videos discuss the *connect* method, particularly the more "complicated" way of using it.
+The last four videos discuss the `connect` method, particularly the more "complicated" way of using it.

 ### Presentational/Container revisited

-The refactored <i>Notes</i> component is almost entirely focused on rendering notes and is quite close to being a so-called [presentational component](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).
+The refactored `Notes` component is almost entirely focused on rendering notes and is quite close to being a so-called [presentational component](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).
 According to the [description](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) provided by Dan Abramov, presentational components:

 - Are concerned with how things look.
 - May contain both presentational and container components inside, and usually have some DOM markup and styles of their own.
-- Often allow containment via *props.children*.
+- Often allow containment via `props.children`.
 - Have no dependencies on the rest of the app, such as Redux actions or stores.
 - Don’t specify how the data is loaded or mutated.
 - Receive data and callbacks exclusively via props.
 - Rarely have their own state (when they do, it’s UI state rather than data).
 - Are written as functional components unless they need state, lifecycle hooks, or performance optimizations.

-The *connected component* that is created with the *connect* function:
+The **connected component** that is created with the `connect` function:

 ```js
 const mapStateToProps = (state) => {